Automated Clustering and Program Repair for Introductory Programming Assignments: Overview

 \seclabel{IncorrectRepair}

-Our {\bf repair algorithm} takes an incorrect student attempt ({\em implementation}) and a {\em specification}, and returns a set of corrections (a {\bf repair}) with some {\bf cost}.
-The top-level repair procedure takes an implementation and a set of specifications (generated in the clustering step), runs the repair algorithm on the implementation and each specification separately, and selects a repair with the minimal cost.
-In the rest of the section we discuss the repair algorithm (on a single specification).
-The overview of the algorithm is given in \figref{RepairOverview}.
+Our repair algorithm takes an incorrect student attempt (which we call an \emph{implementation}) and a \emph{cluster} (of correct programs), and returns a \emph{repair}; a repair modifies the implementation such that the repaired implementation and the cluster representative \emph{match}.
+The top-level repair procedure takes an implementation and runs the repair algorithm on each cluster separately.
+Each repair has a certain cost w.r.t. some cost metric.
+In this paper we use syntactic distance.
+Finally, the repair with the minimal cost is chosen.

-The repair algorithm is {\em matching-oriented}, that is, it returns a set of corrections such that when these corrections are applied to the implementation, the specification {\em matches} the resulting, repaired, implementation.
-More precisely, for each specification variable $\var_1$ the algorithm either: (1) finds a (correct) implementation {\em matching variable} $\var_2$, or (2) modifies (or inserts or deletes) assignments to some (incorrect) variable $\var_2$, such that $\var_1$ matches $\var_2$ after the modification.
-We explain these two ideas for a single variable pair $(\var_1,\var_2)$ from the specification and the implementation, and for a single location (assignment); the algorithm repeats this for all variable pairs and all locations in the specification and the implementation.

-{\bf Partial Mapping} A {\bf partial mapping}, denoted $\parmap$, between variables of a specification and an implementation, means that only a subset of program variables is mapped, as opposed to a {\em full mapping} used for matching in the previous section.
-A partial mapping maps variables used in a single expression, as opposed to a full mapping for a whole program.